Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-Private-AVM/Bicep/07-workload.md

 az aks update --name <Change to your cluster name, probably "aksCluster"> --resource-group <Change to your spoke resource group name, probably "AKS-LZA-SPOKE"> --attach-acr $ACRNAME
 ```

-Now deploy the application using the YAML file:
+Now deploy the application using the YAML file.
+Open the `shoppingDemo/values.yaml` file and update the *containerRegistry* entry with the name of your ACR.

 ```bash
 cd 07-Workload
 helm install full-coral ./shoppingDemo
 ```

 XXXXXXXXXXXXXXXXXXXXXX

 Nothing below this line has been changed.

-TODO: Setup ingress via AppGW.
+TODO: Setup ingress via AppGW and point to the store-front service

 XXXXXXXXXXXXXXXXXXXXXX